libplctag/libplctag/README.md

 ![libplctag CI](https://github.com/libplctag/libplctag/workflows/libplctag%20CI/badge.svg?branch=release)

-This open source (dual MPL 2.0 and LGPL 2+ licensing) C library for Linux, Windows and macOS provides a means of accessing PLCs to read and write simple data.
-The library has been in production use since early 2012 and is in use by multiple organizations for many tasks including controlling radio telescopes, large and precision manufacturing, controlling fitness equipment, food handling and many, many more.
+This open source C library for Linux, Windows and macOS uses **EtherNet/IP** or **Modbus TCP** to read and write tags in PLCs.
+The library has been in production since early 2012 and is used by multiple organizations for many tasks including controlling radio telescopes, large and precision manufacturing, controlling fitness equipment, food handling and many, many more.

 Current Stable Version: 2.1

-Old Stable Version: 1.5
+Old Stable Version: 2.0

 ## WARNING - DISCLAIMER